 Meditation requires self-discipline and commitment and is not an easy path.
 Many who try it find that they are not suited, although the effort is always beneficial and may bear fruit later.
 But for those who persist, meditation will bring about a total self-transformation – into an expanded consciousness and a new level of inner harmony and joy.

-A selection of books recommended for introductory reading can be found by clicking here.
+Various books recommended for introductory reading can be found by clicking here.

 “When this mind is too preoccupied with ego thoughts, its attention is on its own imagination.
 When it becomes quiet through meditation, its attention automatically turns towards the Real Self.
 Just like the droplet of the ocean turns back towards the ocean, the mind turns its attention on the Real Self…..
 Ego decreases, more peace comes.
 Meditation becomes better.
 Skilfully, if one practises the meditation with dedication, discipline and patience, the mind regains its original form of Pure Consciousness and gets absorbed into the Real Self.”
 (Sri Shivarudra Balayogi)

 “… the highest form of meditation is not an activity that is undertaken by the mind.
 It is a relaxing, falling back or sinking of the mind into its source or essence of pure awareness, from which it has arisen. …Meditation is what we are, not what we do”.
 (Rupert Spira)